thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 {% include templates/what-is-thingsboard.md %}

 This sample application performs collection of temperature and humidity values produced by DHT11 sensor.
-Collected data is pushed to Thingsboard for storage and visualization.
+Collected data is pushed to ThingsBoard for storage and visualization.
-The purpose of this application is to demonstrate Thingsboard [data collection API](/docs/user-guide/telemetry/) and [visualization capabilities](/docs/user-guide/visualization/).
+The purpose of this application is to demonstrate ThingsBoard [data collection API](/docs/user-guide/telemetry/) and [visualization capabilities](/docs/user-guide/visualization/).

 The DHT11 sensor is connected to [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU).
-NodeMCU push data to Thingsboard server via [MQTT](https://en.wikipedia.org/wiki/MQTT) protocol.
+NodeMCU push data to ThingsBoard server via [MQTT](https://en.wikipedia.org/wiki/MQTT) protocol.
 Data is visualized using built-in customizable dashboard.
 The application that is running on NodeMCU is written using Lua scripting language which is quite simple and easy to understand.

 Once you complete this sample/tutorial, you will see your sensor data on the following dashboard.